BIOGRAPHY

 PUBLIC LECTURE

-Dyson will give a public lecture on Thursday, February 27 from 4:30 - 6 p.m. at the Manetti Shrem Museum.
+Dyson will give a public lecture on Thursday, February 27 from 4:30 - 6 p.m. in Wright Hall, Main Theatre.
 The talk is free and open to the public.
 Doors open at 4 p.m.
+Parking is available in Visitor Parking Lot 5.

 PHOTOS